watinha/Pyccuracy-Accessibility-Actions/README.md

 - work a javascript log to debug application

-- implement remaining actions for the first established scenario

-- Type validation in the action ***
+- Type validation in the action

-- Fix tab navigation too open issue ***
+- Fix tab navigation too open issue
+    - Should consider only links, inputs, buttons, textarea elements (or with its correspondent role attribute)
+    - Should see inputs value during the search

+- Fix press enter action to follow forms

 - Implement look for content action